 The City is also guided by a safe debt limit that is set each year by the Board of Finance.
 Section 8-20-3 of the Charter of the City provides that the Director of Administration report to the Board of Finance and the Mayor the amount and nature of expenditures that, in the Director's opinion, the City may incur safely for capital projects during each of the six succeeding fiscal years, and the estimated effect of such expenditures upon the current budgets for each of these years, together with the Director's recommendations in relation thereto.
 Pursuant to Section 8-20-4 of the Charter, the Board of Finance shall transmit to the Planning Board the report of the Director of Administration, together with its certificate of the amount and nature of expenditures that, in its opinion, the City may incur safely for capital projects in the next fiscal year, with the recommendations as to the method of financing such capital projects to be included in the budget for that year.
-The Director's report for fiscal year 2018-19 recommended a safe debt limit of \$25.0 million, followed by a limit of \$25.0 million for fiscal year 2019-20 and a limit of \$30 million for the subsequent four years, for a total of \$170 million.
-It is anticipated that the City will use funding from grants, as well as the capital non-recurring account and/or pay-as-you-go financing to fulfill the balance of the Capital Budget's funding requirements.
-The Mayor's Capital Budget for fiscal year 2018-19 proposes \$19.94 million to be financed by general obligation bonds with an additional \$5.06 million in authorized but unissued capital appropriations included in the 2018 \$25.0 million bond issue.
+The Director's report for fiscal year 2017-18 recommended a safe debt limit of \$25.0 million, followed by \$25.0 million annually for the next two years and \$30 million for the subsequent three years, for a total of \$165 million.
+It is anticipated that the City will use funding from grants, as well as the capital nonrecurring account and/or pay-as-you-go financing to fulfill the balance of the Capital Budget's funding requirements.
+The Mayor's Capital Budget for fiscal year 2017-18 proposes \$25.0 million to be financed by general obligation bonds.
 The amount was determined based on a comprehensive assessment of all proposed capital projects.
+In addition, the City intends to issue \$5 million in 10-year general obligation bonds to fund a City-wide Energy Improvement District program.
+This project primarily involves LED light conversions in fifteen schools and the Government Center.
+The debt service associated with these bonds will be self-supported by the projected reduction in energy costs.
+It should be noted that the 10-year term of the bonds was chosen as a conservative estimate of payback savings, despite the assets having a longer lifespan.